 4. Lower Stress Levels

 There is just something infectious about the carefree life of a pet that seems to rub off on its owners.
-According to an article from U.S. News, seniors with pets have less stress than seniors that don't have pets.
+According to an article from The American Humane Society, seniors with pets have less stress than seniors that don't have pets.
 This could be a result of regular exercise, routine, companionship, or all of the above.
-According to Animal Planet, animal-assisted therapy is used frequently among the elderly because of their ability to reduce stress and provide companionship.
+Animal-assisted therapy is used frequently among the elderly because of their ability to reduce stress and provide companionship.

 5. Help Make New Friends

 Of course, your pet is your friend.
 But dogs especially help you make new friends because they force you to be out and about.
-Taking your dog on a walk you are bound to stop and chat with someone who wants to pet your pup.
-Going to the dog park is a great way to make a new friend as well since you'll be around others who love their dogs too.
+Going to the dog park is a great way to make a new friend since you'll be around others who love their dogs too.
 You may find you have more in common than just your love for canines if you strike up a conversation.
-Social interactions are important for mental health as well.